 Get tips on how to spot the aurora with our guide to the Northern Lights in Iceland.

-What to wear and what to pack for a trip to Iceland in January
+What To Wear and What To Pack for a Trip to Iceland in January?

 Since January falls right in the middle of the Icelandic winter, it’s important to make sure you bring everything you need to keep warm and comfortable.
 As we mentioned earlier, the wind chill can make it feel much colder than it might seem.

-- Warm jacket with waterproof layer
+- Warm jacket with a waterproof layer

 - Woolen sweaters or fleeces

-- Gloves, scarf, and wooly hat
+- Gloves, scarf, and woolly hat

 - Solid hiking boots and thermal socks